Trump must face 'Apprentice' contestant's defamation lawsuit: NY court

 Trump had argued before leaving the White House on Jan.
 20 that Summer Zervos could not pursue her case because a sitting president could not be sued, but the state Court of Appeals said in a brief order that “the issues presented have become moot.”

-A lawyer for Trump did not immediately respond to requests for comment.
-Zervos’ lawyers did not immediately respond to similar requests.
+Zervos’ case will now return to a Manhattan trial court, where her lawyers may have an opportunity to question Trump under oath.
+The case had been on hold during Trump’s appeal.

-The order likely means Zervos’ case will return to a Manhattan trial court, and give her lawyers an opportunity to question Trump under oath.
+“Now a private citizen, the defendant has no further excuse to delay justice for Ms. Zervos, and we are eager to get back to the trial court and prove her claims,” Beth Wilkinson, a lawyer for Zervos, said in an email.

 Zervos came forward during the 2016 presidential campaign with accusations that Trump subjected her to unwanted kissing and groping after she sought career advice in 2007, two years after her appearance on his reality television show.